fdfoneill/wasdeparser/README.md

 # wasdeparser

-`wasdeparser` is a Python package that facilitates access to and use of data from the USDA World Agricultural Supply and Demand Estimates.
+`wasdeparser` is a Python package that facilitates access to and use of data from the [USDA](https://www.usda.gov/) World Agricultural Supply and Demand Estimates.

 # Motivation

-The USDA makes their data freely available online, but the format in which those data are promulgated does not lend itself to easy between-year analysis or multi-year display.
-This package is intended to streamline the acquisition and 'cleaning' of multiple years' worth of data, into a format more suitable for analysis and display.
+The USDA makes their data freely available [online](https://usda.library.cornell.edu/concern/publications/3t945q76s?locale=en&page=13#release-items), but the format in which those data are promulgated does not lend itself to easy between-year analysis or multi-year display.
+This package is intended to streamline the acquisition and 'cleaning' of multiple years' worth of data, outputting them in a format more suitable for analysis and display.

 # Features